-Mr. To, 41, is a CPA, CA and previously worked at KPMG LLP on both private and public company clients.
-Mr. To is now an independent consultant and successful entrepreneur working in a variety of industries from real estate to management consulting.
-Mr. To is a founder of Rent It Now Property Management Inc. and a former controller of Henderson Development and Gablecraft Homes Inc..
+Mr. To, 44, is a director and Chief Financial Officer of the Corporation.
+Mr. To is a CPA, CA and previously worked at KPMG LLP on both private and public company clients.
+Mr. To is now an independent consultant and successful entrepreneur.
+Mr. To is a co-founder of Rent It Now Property Management Inc. and a former Controller of Gablecraft Homes Inc. and Henderson Development (Canada) Ltd. Mr. To completed programs of Bachelor of Commerce from the University of BC (2001) and Chartered Professional Accountant (2004).
 Mr. To is a Chartered Professional Accountant (CPA, CA) in good standing with the Chartered Professional Accountants of British Columbia.